What are chatbots?

 Domino’s, for example, allows you to customise the toppings on your pizza, and order it all from the comfort of your Facebook messenger.

-I’ll stop there.
+I will stop there.
 I think you get the gist.
 The message here is clear; chatbots make life easier for consumers.

 You may be wondering “what are chatbots used for?”
 You can apply chatbots to many uses.

 As the level of modern technology improves, you can expect to find more and more automated processes.
-Think, for example, about the self-checkout machines featured in some supermarkets, or the interactive kiosks you might find at your local McDonald’s.
+Think, for example, about the self-checkout machines featured in some supermarkets.
+Or the interactive kiosks you might find at your local McDonald’s.

 To stay competitive in modern business, you need to automate as many of your processes as you reasonably can.
 Chatbots are a good place to start.